Jojo Draven: Biography

-Career as score composer
+Career as film score composer

 In 2001, Draven composed her first film score for the motion picture Hell Asylum.
 Since then, she has gone to score other independent films such as Patient Seven starring Hollywood's favorite bad guy Michael Ironside.

 In 2016, she joined other accomplished female composers in a Los Angeles showcase honoring long-time composer Deborah Lurie, in which Hollywood director Joss Whedon was in attendance and promoted the ladies.

-In 2018, she signed a four-picture deal with Candybar Entertainment, a family entertainment production company, breaking her away from the horror genre.
+In 2018, she obtained a four-picture deal with Candybar Entertainment, a family entertainment production company, breaking her away from the horror genre.

+In 2020, she was tapped by legendary producer-director Charles Band of the Full Moon Pictures fame to score his latest of the Barbie & Kendra series.

+In 2025, she scored a Lionsgate motion picture starring Dermot Mulroney, Vivica A. Fox and Mayim Bialik, called Like Father, Like Son, which received a limited theatrical release.

+In April 2025, she gained notoriety in scoring an RLJE film called Neighborhood Watch (2025) starring Jack Quaid and Jeffrey Dean Morgan.
+The Hollywood publication Variety (magazine) calls her score "effective in adding discreet notes of bemusement and peril" in its review for the film.